mattiasflodin/reckless/doc/manual.md

 <tr><td><code>close</code></td>
 <td>Close the log.
 This flushes all queued log data in a controlled manner,
 then shuts down the background thread and disassociates the writer.
-Trying to close a log that is not open leads to undefined behavior.</td></tr>
+Writing to or closing a log that is not open leads to undefined behavior.</td></tr>

 <tr><td><code>flush</code></td>
 <td><p>Wake up the output worker thread and then block until it has formatted